9.30am All Age Service – 1st Sundays

 6.30pm Evensong – 3rd Sundays

 On fifth Sundays there is just one service in the Area Ministry.
-It is a United Service at 10am and rotates around four of the churches.
+It is a Sung Communion Service at 10am and rotates around four of the churches.
 Please check the calendar to see where it next takes place and for any service changes.

 Please check the calendar for any service changes.